ApurbaKumarMajumder/Backend_Development/README.md

 "Everything in JS is an Object" -> false statement.

-first abstract operation that we need to learn is <span style="color:yellow">ToPrimitive</span>.
+first abstract operation that we need to learn is <font color="yellow">ToPrimitive</font>.

 ### (i) ToPrimitive: